 That’s where blogging comes in.

-Blogging remains the nucleus of any social media marketing strategy.
+Here’s the insider expert scoop: Blogging is the nucleus of any social media marketing strategy.

-“But how do I start?” you ask.
+“But how do I start?” you may ask.
 “Where do I find the time?”
+“What do I write about?”

 It’s easier than many of us first think.
 So if you’re still unsure, here are a few pointers to get you started.